 BEL Group tries to make a marketing approach that highlights the nutritional qualities of the product.
 BEL Group has also launched a campaign to familiarize the public with the concept of cheese snacks.
 But they should do much more in social media.

 There should also soon have a new range of customized products to suit Chinese tastes (new flavors).

-French wine have a good reputation in China.
+French wine has a good reputation in China.
 Many experts believe that the consumption of red wine in China will have positive externalities on the “natural cheese” market.
-Indeed red wine is often associated with upscale cheese.
+Indeed, red wine is often associated with upscale cheese.